-12-hour ordinary shifts with a paid break (meal and/or rest time) of 1.5 hours.
+• 12-hour ordinary shifts with a paid break (meal and/or rest time) of 1.5 hours.

-As a result of multiple needs of local businesses and outsourcing companies installed in the country to provide back office and call center services, more flexible shifts have been approved.
 It is possible, for example, to work 4 days for 12 continuous hours and rest for 3 consecutive days.
 This system is possible only on low risk industries, such as services.
 It is not possible in high intensive labor, such as handling machinery or in the chemistry industry, based on the potential negative impact on worker's health and well-being.